Parts of Speech

 How to Identify the Part of Speech

-Except for interjections that can stand alone by themselves, every other part of speech should appear within a sentence and some are essential for creating sentences (like nouns and verbs).
+Except for interjections that can stand alone by themselves, all other parts of speech must appear within a sentence, and some, such as nouns and verbs, are essential for forming complete sentences.
+To identify the part of speech of a word:

 • look at the word itself

-1. Sometimes but not always, a suffix can tell us if a word is a noun, verb, adjective or adverb.
+1. Sometimes (but not always), a suffix can tell us if a word is a noun, verb, adjective, or adverb.

 Review